Product Management: Main Stages and Product Manager Role

 If you’re coming from marketing.
 Although the activities of product managers and marketing managers often coincide, note this big difference — a PM is heavily involved in product development.
 Your main objectives will be learning to understand development workflows, technology, and successful communication with the engineering team.
 Since on many projects marketing professionals aren’t expected to directly engage with the tech side, you’ll have to initiate conversations and apply the skills you already have.
 Having knowledge of issues customers face every day, you can offer your own solutions and estimate how much time and engineering effort solving them will take.

 If you’re a designer.
-Besides having to acquire the necessary technical and marketing skills, you would probably experience a notable change in your daily schedule, diversity of tasks and overall work rhythm.
-Suelyn Yu, a UX designer who turned PM, notes that as a designer, she had a “maker’s schedule” – most of her work was unscheduled and she was free to plan her tasks independently.
+Besides having to acquire the necessary technical and marketing skills, you would probably experience a notable change in your daily schedule, diversity of tasks, and overall work rhythm.
+Suelyn Yu, a UX designer who became a PM, notes that as a designer, she had a “maker’s schedule” – most of her work was unscheduled and she was free to plan her tasks independently.
 If you’re in a similar position, use this opportunity to understand what decisions lie behind the changes you’re asked to create.
 Ask questions and request access to client feedback and user interviews if you don’t already have it.